 - 7.7.1.
 Purpose.
 The standards of this section are intended to encourage construction of walls and fences that utilize traditional building styles and materials, as these vary throughout the county.
-The County finds that it is necessary for the public welfare to impose standards to improve and preserve the quality of fences in residential neighborhoods in order to avoid blighting influences on neighborhoods and public safety problems. - 7.7.2.
-Permit required.
-A development permit shall be required for the following fences and walls: - 7.7.2.1.
-Residential walls and fences higher than six feet; - 7.7.2.2.
-All walls and opaque fences for nonresidential or multi-family use; - 7.7.2.3.
-All retaining walls higher than four feet; - 7.7.2.4.
-Walls or opaque fences built atop a retaining wall where the total height of the wall and/or fence and retaining wall is greater than six feet; - 7.7.2.5.
-Walls or opaque fences that cross a stream, existing trail, arroyo, acequia or drainage channel; and - 7.7.2.6.
-Any walls or fences built within a safe sight triangle. - 7.7.3.
-Exemptions.
-The following fences and walls are exempt from the requirements of this section: - 7.7.3.1.
-Construction of walls or fences for agricultural purposes; and - 7.7.3.2.
-Residential walls and fences no higher than six feet. - 7.7.4.
+The County finds that it is necessary for the public welfare to impose standards to improve and preserve the quality of fences and walls in residential neighborhoods in order to avoid blighting influences on neighborhoods and public safety problems. - 7.7.2.
+Applicability.
+The following fences and walls are exempt from the requirements of this section: - 7.7.2.1.
+Walls or fences for agricultural purposes; and - 7.7.2.2.
+Residential walls and fences no higher than six feet. - 7.7.3.
 Livestock Fencing.
 It shall be the duty of the purchaser, lessee or other person acquiring the subdivided land to fence out livestock, where appropriate, in conformity with §77-16-1 NMSA 1978.

-7.7.5.
+7.7.4.
 Standards.

-- 7.7.5.1.
+- 7.7.4.1.
 Location and Height.
 Fence and wall locations and heights shall be as follows unless otherwise specified in the SLDC: - 1.
 The maximum height of walls or fences shall not exceed eight feet; provided, however, that the height of pedestrian door or gate portals built into a wall or fence may be up to 11 feet. - 2.
 The combined height of any freestanding wall or fence constructed atop a retaining wall shall not exceed 10 feet.
 When a combination of freestanding wall or fence and retaining wall greater than 10 feet is needed, multiple retaining walls or combined wall structures shall be used.
 Each retaining wall shall be set back a minimum of six horizontal feet from face-of-wall to face-of-wall and shall be a maximum of 10 feet in height.
-Setback area grading shall not exceed a one percent cross slope. - 7.7.5.2.
+Setback area grading shall not exceed a one percent cross slope. - 7.7.4.2.
 Materials.
 A fence may be constructed of permanent material, such as wood (including coyote fences and similar), chain link, stone, rock, concrete block, masonry brick, brick, decorative wrought iron, adobe, straw bale or other materials that are similar in durability.
-The following materials shall not be used for fencing subject to this section: - 1.
-Cast-off, secondhand, or other items not originally intended to be used for constructing or maintaining a fence; - 2.
-Plywood, particle board, paper, and visqueen plastic, pallets, plastic tarp, or similar material; and - 3.
+The following materials shall not be used for fencing subject to this section:

+- 1. Cast-off, secondhand, or other items not originally intended to be used for constructing or maintaining a fence, except that such materials may be used to provide artistic decoration or enhancement so long as the primary materials are consistent with this subsection; - 2.
+Plywood, particle board, paper, and visqueen plastic, pallets, plastic tarp, or similar material; or - 3.
 In subdivisions along the perimeter of a tract or parcel that abuts a collector or arterial road, barbed wire, razor wire, and other similar fencing materials capable of inflicting significant physical injury.